muhaylosemenyuk/celestiabridgeexplorer/README.md

 ## Architectural Principles

-- All logic for reading, parsing, and normalizing raw data (OpenTelemetry metrics, CSV, APIs) is in `data_sources/`.
+- All logic for reading, parsing, and normalizing raw data (OpenTelemetry metrics, JSON, APIs) is in `data_sources/`.
 - All parsers have a unified interface: return `list[dict]` or `dict`, handle errors via try/except and logging.
 - No hardcoded paths, keys, or constants — everything is managed via `config.py` and environment variables.
 - All business logic, aggregation, and integration is in `services/`.